Solar panels – Photo credit : Pexels.com

 The German company De Raj Group AG announced on September 26 the signature of an agreement with the Ukrainian STC Energy LLC.

-According to this agreement the companies will build together six solar power stations across the Kiev oblast and will supply electricity to the state-owned “Guaranteed Buyer”.
+According to this agreement the companies will build together six solar power stations in the Kyiv oblast and will sell electricity to the state-owned “Guaranteed Buyer”.
 These photovoltaic power plants will have a total production capacity of 88.371 MW.

 This investment takes place in Ukraine along with other ongoing negotiations in Hungary, India and South East Asia that will further fuel the expansion strategy of De Raj Group AG into renewable energy projects in Europe and Asia.